HathorNetwork/rfcs/text/0000-p2p-sync.md

     "offset": 25,
 }
 ```

+This command requests all transactions starting at `timestamp` but may return also some from higher timestamps, in order to make sync faster and avoid sending more messages than necessary.

 The reply for this command is paginated, so we don't get back all transactions if there are many in the same timestamp.
 In this case we use the `offset` field to say to the pagination where to start returning.